 Sharing one communal toilet at school with about 70 boys and girls.
 This is often the daily practice at Rushoroza Primary School and Bukorwe Primary School in Kanungu district in western Uganda.
 Due to this lack of hygiene and privacy, girls in particular miss classes during their periods and achieve poor school results.
 Only 5% of school-aged girls can read.
-Through improved hygiene and education, this project increases the future prospects of 970 primary school pupils, 481 of whom are girls.
-It also empowers women in the community by producing washable sanitary pads.
+Through improved hygiene and education, this project increased the future prospects of 970 primary school pupils, 481 of whom are girls.
+It also empowered women in the community by producing washable sanitary pads.

 Would you like to help?
 Contribute in a way that suits you.
 Together, we make a healthy difference!